 Avoid using a word more than once in a sentence, especially if it has different meanings each time: “She says that over the past month, she’s made more than 350 calls on her cell phone.”
 (But generally, when you come across over used in the sense of “more than,” don’t automatically correct it unless your workplace’s style guide mandates it.
 If you believe that over, as an alternative to “more than,” is not valid, get over it: Many usage manuals and style guides accept either term to mean “in excess of.”)

-11 Responses to “7 Solutions for Repetitive Sentence Structure”
+11 thoughts on “7 Solutions for Repetitive Sentence Structure”

 I always feel that repetition is one of the main things that can kill the readability of your page.
 I tend to advise people to expand their vocabulary through continual reading and use their thesaurus to give their writing feeling and meaning without repetition.